 I do want to share some additional information on vibrating collars below.
 I hope this information helps you decide what will work best for you and your deaf dog. ~Christina Lee – Deaf Dogs Rock

-We recommend you do some basic “watch me” training and “recall” (come here) training before you introduce the Petsafe Vibration Remote Trainer to your training schedule.
-We participated in a Petsafe Vibration Remote Trainer class with Green Dogs Unleashed to learn some of the basic training skills.
+We recommend you do some basic “watch me” training and “recall” (come here) training before you introduce the the no-shock training collar from WOLFWILL to your training schedule.

-One of the reason we love the Petsafe remote rechargeable trainer is because this particular collar is vibration only.
+One of the reason we love the the no-shock training collar from WOLFWILL is because this particular collar is vibration only.
 I think if it had shock settings (static settings) way to many things could go wrong.
-Here are a few photos of our class with deaf dog Captain Jack and Rebecca his handler.
+Here are a few photos of our a vibration training class with deaf dog Captain Jack and Rebecca his handler.
 The class was taught by Erika Proctor with Green Dogs Unleashed in Troy, VA.

 Here is a great training video we recommend